 - Select DTR for CW, RTS set to Always Off

-Note: RTS signal for CW can also be selected, but the latter is generally used for PTT.
+Note: It is also possible to select the RTS signal for CW, but it is generally used for PTT.

 Martin Jánoš, OM1MJ